Enyel019/holbertonschool-shell/basics/README.md

-# describing what each script is doing
+ describing what each script is doing

-#Write a script that prints the absolute path name of the current working directory.
 file: 0-current_working_directory